 We had a great evening sharing a meal, laughing, and telling stories.
 It all ended with lots of hugs and a few tears.
 These people know how to get me…every time.
 I sure will miss them, but maybe, I’ll make a big batch of Home Run Hot Dog Chili and invite them over.
 I have a feeling they’d be at my back door in no time.

 Ingredients To Make Home Run Hot Dog Chili

 This chili is so good!
-It’s rich and meaty with a smooth texture that doesn’t overpower the hot dog, burger or sausage that your spooning it over.
-I use just the right amount of spice to simmer the ground beef and onions in so that deep flavor is developed.
+It’s rich and meaty with a smooth texture that doesn’t overpower the hot dog, burger, or sausage that you’re spooning it over.
+I use just the right amount of spice to simmer the ground beef and onions so that deep flavor is developed.

 - Worcestershire sauce

 - Celery salt

 Scroll Down For Measurements And Instructions

 - The beginnings of how to make chili start in a heavy bottom pot, brown ground beef.
 Drain excess fat and add onions to the pot, and stir.
 Add in garlic, tomato paste, chili powder, salt, pepper, and cumin, and cook for 2–3 minutes.
 Stir in celery salt, sugar, Worcestershire sauce, mustard, tomato sauce, honey, and ketchup, and stir.
 Add in water and stir.

 - Begin to bring chili up to a boil, then reduce to a simmer, and continue cooking for approximately 30 minutes until the sauce has thickened.
 Remove from heat and let cool for 15 minutes.

 - Using an immersion blender, carefully blend chili until meat chunks are broken down.